ProGenNo/ProHap_PeptideAnnotator/README.md

 ### Required files:

-1. List of PSMs or peptides in a tab-separated file having the following four columns (additional columns do not matter):
+1. List of PSMs or peptides in a comma- or tab-separated file having the following four columns (additional columns do not matter):
     - `ID`: Unique identifier for the PSM / peptide
     - `Sequence`: Amino acid sequence of the peptide - if modifications and/or residues before and after are included, they will be ignored (e.g., "M.n[+42.021]PEPTIDEK2.A" will be understood as "PEPTIDEK").
     - `Proteins`: List of protein accessions matching the concatenated FASTA file (e.g., `prot_123ab`), separated by semicolon (optional)
     - `Positions`: Positions of the first amino acid within the proteins above \(indexed from 0\), separated by semicolon (optional)
+    - `Decoy`: Label distinguishing target and decoy peptides.
+Provide the decoy value \(e.g., "1" or "decoy"\) as an argument. (optional)
 2. Haplotype table provided by ProHap (if used)
     - If using one of the publicly available ProHap databases, the haplotype table file is provided as the _F2_ file.
 3. Variant table provided by ProVar (if used)